naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/kaa_iclr25/README.md

 ```
 @inproceedings{kaa_iclr25,
 title = {KAA: Kolmogorov-Arnold Attention for Enhancing Attentive Graph Neural Networks},
-author = {author = {Taoran Fang and Tianhong Gao and Chunping Wang and YihaoShang and Wei Chow and Lei CHEN and Yang Yang}},
+author = {Taoran Fang and Tianhong Gao and Chunping Wang and YihaoShang and Wei Chow and Lei CHEN and Yang Yang},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }